 The University of Memphis Legal Clinic is an academic program and professional law office housed within the walls of the law school.
 Working under the direct and ongoing supervision of licensed faculty members, clinic student attorneys represent clients in a wide variety of lawsuits and other legal matters, maintaining primary responsibility for all aspects of the cases to which they are assigned.
 Through their case-related work and simultaneous participation in a faculty-led, weekly seminar, clinic student attorneys further hone essential legal skills and take an important step toward becoming strategic, reflective, and self-aware attorneys.

-The following clinics will be offered during the Fall 2017 semester:
+The following clinics will be offered during the Spring 2018 semester:

 - Children's Defense Clinic